example42/psick/docs/change_impact.md

   - [warning] ```data/role/``` contains Hiera data which is used for all the nodes of the same role.
 These might be a few or several, according to the role.
 Edit with care, always considering if it's safe to rollout our change to all the nodes with this role

-  - [bau] ```data/nodes/``` contains Hiera data for specific nodes.
+  - [limited] ```data/nodes/``` contains Hiera data for specific nodes.
 Here we can place nodes specific settings, which are easy to test (directly on the involved node) and have a limited impact (only the node having the name of the file we change).

   - [danger] ```manifests/``` files here impact all the nodes.
 Handle with care.